Friday, March 25, 2022

-If you love cat naps, early nights and long weekend lie-ins, this article may come in really handy.
+If you love cat naps, early nights and long weekend lie-ins, this article may come in handy.
 Aiming to promote the importance of a good night’s sleep, the tips below will help you improve your sleep and discover new ways to boost your health through resting.

-You have probably experienced first hand how lack of sleep can affect moods.
+You have probably experienced first-hand how lack of sleep can affect moods.
 After a restless night, you may feel short-tempered, irritable and stressed.
 Sleep and mood are closely connected, therefore a healthy night's sleep can enhance mood and improve well-being.

 Frequently experiencing a lack of sleep has been linked to worsening blood pressure and cholesterol and increasing the risk of heart disease and heart attacks.
-In turn, by enjoying forty winks and getting between 7 and 9 hours sleep per night will increase the health of your heart.
+In turn, enjoying forty winks and getting between 7 and 9 hours of sleep per night will increase the health of your heart.

-Attempting to sleep when you have a problem on your mind may be a difficult task, however getting a good night’s sleep can equip your brain with the energy to assess a problem with a clear mind.
+Attempting to sleep when you have a problem on your mind may be a difficult task, however, getting a good night’s sleep can equip your brain with the energy to assess a problem with a clear mind.
 Research has also found that your brain will still look to find a solution to your problem, even when you are fast asleep.

-Sleep studies have reported that people who get less than 7 hours sleep per night have an increased likelihood of being overweight or obese.
-Insufficient sleep can have great impact on the hormones in your body that control hunger and fullness.
+Sleep studies have reported that people who get less than 7 hours of sleep per night have an increased likelihood of being overweight or obese.
+Insufficient sleep can have a great impact on the hormones in your body that control hunger and fullness.
 Therefore, the more sleep you get the more likely you are to stay clear of fatty foods and naughty snacks.

 Both caffeine and alcohol can affect the quality of our sleep.
 Whilst caffeine consumption can affect the ability to fall asleep, alcohol can interrupt your periods of deep sleep.
-To enjoy a great night’s sleep you should avoid coffee, tea and energy drinks after 2pm and limit your alcohol intake.
+To enjoy a great night’s sleep you should avoid coffee, tea and energy drinks after 2 pm and limit your alcohol intake.

 Regular exercise has a considerable effect on the quality of your sleep.
-Exercising too late at night may over stimulate your body, making it hard for you to sleep.
+Exercising too late at night may overstimulate your body, making it hard for you to sleep.
 However, by exercising in the morning or during the day you will find that it is easier to fall asleep at night, and stay in a deep sleep.

 Setting a regular bedtime routine allows you to wind down and fully relax before trying to get to sleep.
 An hour or so before bed you should turn off all technology and focus on soothing activities, such as reading a book, taking a bath or writing down the events from your day.
-By avoiding stress you will calm and ready for sleep.
+By avoiding stress you will be calm and ready for sleep.